dbuenzli/tick/README.md

-Tick — (Un)reliable monotonic ticks for MirageOS
+Tick — Best-effort monotonic ticks for MirageOS
 -------------------------------------------------------------------------------
 Release %%VERSION%%

-Tick provides (un)reliable monotonic clock ticks for MirageOS.
-It defines a few functors that, given unreliable monotonic tick watchers, provides suspension and poweroff resistant monotonic tick watchers under a set of well defined assumptions.
+Tick provides best-effort monotonic clock ticks for MirageOS.
+It defines a few functors that, given unreliable monotonic tick watchers, provides best-effort suspension and poweroff resistant monotonic tick watchers with well defined properties.

 Tick temporarily depends on [Rresult][2] and is distributed under the BSD3 license.